vineet-sinha/nicheMastery.io/index.md

 It is a 5-day Twitter based course that allows you to walk through the process in a step-by-step manner.

-Signup for free on Twitter at: <https://twitter.com/VineetSinha/status/1540346192349040641>
+Signup for free by repliying to the Tweet at: <https://twitter.com/VineetSinha/status/1540346195016617984>

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Know what you care about - but still feel stuck?<br><br>That was a large part of my journey last year.<br><br>I talked to a lot of people and pulled my notes together into NicheMastery<br><br>How I can help you move forward. 👇</p>&mdash; Vineet Sinha 🧭 (@VineetSinha) <a href="https://twitter.com/VineetSinha/status/1540346195016617984?ref_src=twsrc%5Etfw">June 24, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 # Thanks

 NicheMastery would not have been possible without the help from a lot of people.
+Their insights have been captured in the resources here.

 <div class="gallery">